 What time is it in…?

-Keeping in touch with your friends and family in various parts of the world is easy enough in these days of the World Wide Web.
-Email, social media and other methods enable you to update each other at any time of the day or night.
+Keeping in touch with your friends and family in various parts of the world is easy enough in these days of the social media and the internet.
+Email, social media and so many other methods enable you to update each other at any time of the day or night.

 It’s only when you make telephone and Skype calls that you have to invoke ‘time zone maths’.
 It’s so easy to get the time difference wrong, especially when Daylight Savings Time kicks in for some countries.